 - Cape to Cape Track (6-8 days, 88 miles) – A stunning coastal walk that is conveniently located near Perth.
 Showcases some of the best scenery in the Margaret River region.

 - Overland Track (5-8 days, 46 miles) – A walk through the finest mountain landscapes in Tasmania.
 Arguably the best trek in Australia.

 Surfing in Australia

 Below is a list of some of Australia’s top surfing locations.
-There’s a pretty diverse selection from all over the country though the Northern Territory seems to be lacking in this regard.
+There’s a pretty diverse selection from all over the country.
+Though the Northern Territory is lacking in this regard.

 |Where to Go Surfing||Location||Why Surf Here?!|

 |Sydney Northern Beaches||New South Wales||Some of the best surf in NSW and still technically within the city of Sydney.
 Check out Manly and Palm Beaches.|

 |Central Coast||New South Wales||Very popular surf spot in NSW.
 See Avalon and Copacabana Beaches.|